 THE ISLAND PROJECT

-Voluntary organisation Silver Darlings has received £10,000 from the Heritage Lottery Fund (HLF) for its exciting Island Project in Great Yarmouth.
-Made possible by money raised by National Lottery players, the project aims to explore the diversity of the town’s population and to reveal the fascinating backgrounds of some of its inhabitants.
+Voluntary organisation Silver Darlings received £10,000 from the Heritage Lottery Fund (HLF) for its exciting Island Project in Great Yarmouth in 2018.
+Made possible by money raised by National Lottery players, the project explored the diversity of the town’s population and revealed the fascinating backgrounds of some of its inhabitants.

-Kevin says: “Charlotte and I work well together and have a love of both art and Yarmouth so it felt like the next step was to combine these interests.
+Kevin said: “Charlotte and I work well together and have a love of both art and Yarmouth so it felt like the next step was to combine these interests.

 “Today, our town stands on this former sandbank – therefore, the 100,000 people who now live here must all have descended from migrants or migrated here themselves”.
 Kevin Hunn

-From Wednesday, February 21, public workshops in research and clay modelling will be held, with adults and schoolchildren invited to make artwork based on their family stories.
+From Wednesday 21st February, public workshops in research and clay modelling were held, with adults and schoolchildren invited to make artwork based on their family stories.

-The project will culminate in a grand exhibition from September 10 to 16 in the town’s library, where more than 100 models will be displayed on a seven-metre replica of the Yarmouth sandbank.
+The project culminated in a grand exhibition from September 10 to 16 in the town’s library, where more than 100 models were displayed on a seven-metre replica of the Yarmouth sandbank.

 Silver Darlings worked with partners including Anglia Ruskin University, New Routes Old Roots Project, Great Yarmouth Library, Time and Tide Museum, GYROS, ENJOY and SeaChange Arts, as well as local schools Edward Worlledge Ormiston Academy, Priory St Nicholas Primary and St George’s Primary.

 This project is now completed.